Paul Forman (actor)

 Paul Forman (born 16 March 1994) is an English and French actor and model.
 His films include Nevrland (2019).
-On television, he is known for his roles in the Amazon Prime series Riches (2022), the Netflix series Emily in Paris (2022–2024), and the Paramount+ series Stags (2024).
+On television, he is known for his roles in the Amazon Prime series Riches (2022), the Netflix series Emily in Paris (2022–2025), and the Paramount+ series Stags (2024).

 Early life

 Forman was born to a French mother and a British father and raised in London, where he attended the Lycée Français Charles de Gaulle in South Kensington.
 Forman has a degree in mathematics.
 It was during university at age 19 that he discovered acting through plays.
 He went on to complete a 2-year diploma in Professional Acting at the Drama Studio London in 2016.

 Career

 Forman has appeared in the 2019 Austrian film Nevrland, the Starz series The Spanish Princess (2020), the Irish comedy series Frank of Ireland (2021), the Amazon Prime Video series Riches (2022), the Netflix series Emily in Paris (2022–2024), and the BBC series Father Brown (2023).

-In November 2023, it was announced that he was due to appear in the Paramount+ drama series Stags.
+In November 2023, it was announced that he will make an appearance in the Paramount+ drama series Stags.
 On 23 April 2024, it was announced that Forman had been cast in the upcoming series of Doctor Who as Lord Barton.